alexthecat123/Lisa-PCBs/README.md

 # Introduction
 Over the past few months, I've been reverse-engineering some of the PCBs in the Lisa as a fun project to both help people replace corrosion-damaged boards relatively inexpensively and to allow people to build their own Lisa expansion cards without having to track down and pay for the originals.
 The results of this project are these Gerber files for the Lisa 2/5 motherboard (one of the components that's most likely to be destroyed by corrosion) and the 2-port parallel card (because it's the most interesting and useful expansion card, at least in my opinion, with the Sun SCSI card coming in at a close second).
 One of my biggest goals with this project is to make the replicas as accurate to the originals as possible, and I think I did a pretty good job with that!
 See the discrepancies section below for a list of ways in which my boards deviate from the originals if you care about that sort of thing.
-A SCSI card is also in the works, but it's still a work in progress because I'm having to redesign it around a GAL in order to avoid infringing upon the IP of the original Sun card (which is apparently still owned by someone).
+I've also created a custom GAL-based SCSI card for the Lisa that allows you to reprogram the ROM without removing it from the Lisa, which you can find [here](https://github.com/alexthecat123/Lisa-GALSCSI-Card) if you're interested.

 # Pictures!
-Here are some photos of the motherboard and parallel card, both bare and assembled. <br>
+Here are some photos of the boards, both bare and assembled.
+Note that the motherboard and parallel card pictures are from an older revision where the silkscreen fonts don't quite match the original boards; rest assured that the Gerbers in this repository are up to date with the correct font. <br>
 <br>
 ![Bare_Motherboard_Top](https://user-images.githubusercontent.com/16897189/172883206-cae6abd1-e042-4164-8e29-cb9d3971ee05.png)
 ![Bare_Motherboard_Bottom](https://user-images.githubusercontent.com/16897189/172883244-cdb3ae1a-2ab9-4931-873c-7d40a472ed55.png)